nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 1. Randomly choice peer info from peer store which score should higher than `TRY_SCORE`
 2. Connect to peer
-3. Run node discovery protocol with the peer
+3. Run Node Discovery Protocol with the peer
 4. Disconnect

 Feeler peers should be assumed to be disconnected soon.